-1. FIRST QUARTER 2024 HIGHLIGHTS
+1. SECOND QUARTER 2024 HIGHLIGHTS

-The Company filed all the appropriate documentation for the renewal of its 42 mineral exploration concessions in Ecuador for the year 2024.
-The Company also filed a request to enter into an agreement for payment of the associated annual concession fees.
-Its property in Ecuador remains in good standing while an agreement is being finalized.
+The Company continued the corresponding process on its request to enter into an agreement for payment of the annual concession fees of its 42 mineral exploration concessions in Ecuador for the year 2024.
+Its properties in Ecuador remains in good standing while an agreement is being finalized.